fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 Click [here](http://jsfiddle.net/fusioncharts/qLvZF/) to edit the box and whisker chart.

+## Specifying Pre-processed Data

+FusionCharts v3.15.0 onwards, you can also specify pre-processed data to a box and whisker chart, instead of the value array you provided earlier.
+Instead, you can directly provide values of specific functions like `min`, `q1`, `median`, `q3`, and `max`, to draw a box and whisker plot.
+Specifying the values can reduce the number of calculations happening in the chart, and speed up rendering.

+> If you explicitly mention `min`, `max`, `q1`, `q3`, and `median` along with the value array, then the value array will be ignored.

+If you want to explicitly provide the data through the above attributes, you need to specify all of `min`, `max`, `q1`, `q3`, and `median` values.

 ## Add Legends to the chart

 FusionCharts Suite XT supports `legend` for the box and whisker chart.
 Legend allows you to display single color icons for numeric numbers.